Post Summary

 4. Dirham banknotes feature the current king of the Kingdom of Morocco.

-If you’ve ever seen or held a dirham banknote, then you may have noticed that a man appears on each one.
+If you’ve ever seen or held a dirham banknote, you may have noticed a man appearing on each one.
 That’s the monarch of the Kingdom of Morocco.
 Starting in 1987, the notes featured King Hassan II.
 Since he passed away in 1999, a new note displays his successor, Mohammed VI.
 This version appears from 2002 onward.

 5. Both the rial and the franc are still used … sort of.

-The dirham consists of 100 santimat, or centimes if you’re speaking French.
+The dirham consists of 100 santimat, or centimes if you speak French.
 However, you can still hear some locals calling 5 santimat a “rial” and 1 santim a “franc.”
 This is likely because when the new currency appeared in the 1960s, one dirham equaled 100 francs.
 It was only in 1974 that the santim replaced the franc as the lower denomination of Morocco’s currency.

 Exchanging, Converting, and Using Morocco’s Currency

 The Moroccan dirham is a closed currency, which means you can’t buy it freely outside the country.
-Because of this, if you’re visiting Morocco, you should only exchange the amount you think you’ll need and make sure to spend all of it while in the country.
+Because of this, if you’re visiting Morocco, you should only exchange the amount you think you’ll need and spend all of it while in the country.

-Generally, you’ll need cash for marketplaces, small shops, and emergencies, as well as in locations outside the major cities.
+Generally, you’ll need cash for marketplaces, small shops, emergencies, and locations outside the major cities.
 You should be able to use your credit card or debit card at most mid-to-large hotels, luxury restaurants, and malls, which typically accept Visa and Mastercard.

-If you plan to exchange your U.K. pounds, euros, or USD to MAD in Morocco, you’ll have two options when you arrive in the country: currency exchange agencies (or “bureau de change” in French), and the airport counter.
+If you plan to exchange your U.K. pounds, euros, or USD to MAD in Morocco, you’ll have two options when you arrive: foreign currency exchange agencies (or “bureau de change” in French) and the airport counter.

-However, the easiest way to get travel money in Morocco is simply to use an ATM to convert your pounds, euros, or dollars to Moroccan dirham.
-It depends on your bank, but usually, ATM fees are less than those at a currency exchange office.
+However, the easiest way to get travel money in Morocco is to use an ATM to convert British pounds, euros, or US dollars to Moroccan dirham.
+It depends on your bank, but ATM fees are usually less than those at a currency exchange office.

 Check with your bank to find out about their out-of-network or international ATM fees before you travel.
 Here are some more tips on using Morocco’s currency: